AKloc/BookNotes/Professional/Present! A Techie's Guide to Public Speaking.md

 	- Gestures (holding up numbers, etc)
 	- Walking (can be used to show progress through your talk)
 	- Vocal inflections
+- Slides: Create only AFTER you've developed your talk.
+	- You don't ever want to be dependent on your slides.
+	- Limit to 2-3 words per slide, 4-5 words per bullet point, 5 bullets per slide.
+-

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?